kjames88/TripJournal/README.md

 # Udacity Swift ND
 ## Trip Journal Project
 This project extends the starter code to use a server API for authentication and data persistence.
 The majority of the UI code is provided in the starter.
-However, access to an experimental Itinerary page has been added.
+However, access to an experimental Itinerary page has been added.  **Note:** there is no persistence for Itinerary (support not added to the server).
 * Button on the Auth page
 * *One-way* access to the Itinerary View
 * Travel Itinerary